tahaafg20/D2-JS/05-collections/01-array-basics.md

 [1, 2, favoriteFruit] // => [1, 2, "grapes"]
 ```

-### Reading from Arrays
+### Accessing Arrays

 Let's take a look at that array of months from above.
-Paste the following into the browser console.
+Paste the following into the console.

 ```javascript
 var months = ["January", "February", "March",